TeamFAPS/PSVita-RE-tools/README.md

 So when you have segments and want to transform them into an ELF, use this tool.

 The output .elf are valid for RE and they can be rebuilded to SELF if needed using vita-make-fself.

-Please read the provided README.txt for How to use informations.
+\nPlease read the provided README.txt for How to use informations.

 ioPlus 0.1/0.2 usage:
 ---
 Installation:

-	The application is a kernel plugin and must be added to the taihen configuration under the *KERNEL section.
-Once installed, you may use that standard sceIo functions such as sceIoOpen in user plugins and applications as normal.
+The application is a kernel plugin and must be added to the taihen config.txt under the *KERNEL section.
+Once installed, you may use the standard sceIo functions such as sceIoOpen in user plugins and applications as normal.

-	Using decryption on ioPlus 0.2: To use decryption, change the device to “iop-decrypt:”.
+Using decryption on ioPlus 0.2: to use decryption, change the device to “iop-decrypt:”.

 	Ex: app0:/Media/level0 -> iop-decrypt:/Media/level0

 NOTE: an opened device with the file decrypted must be currently opened in order for this to work.